These 5 Summer Activities Will Keep Your Kids Happy

 Supplies:

-Mix flour, cocoa, and shaving cream until it’s thick and squishy.
-Add toys for pretend muddy play.
-Add a bowl of soapy water and a sponge for a DIY car wash station.
+Mix flour, cocoa, and shaving cream until it’s thick and squishy, then add their toys for the pretend muddy play.
+Next, add a bowl of soapy water and a sponge next to the muddy bowl for a DIY car/toy wash station.

-Mama-to-mama note: Shaving cream is fun, but it’s not snack-safe.
-So please, keep an eye on your little ones while they play, especially if they’re still in the “I taste everything” phase.
-And if your kid has sensitive skin, do a quick patch test first.
-We want giggles, not rashes!
+Yet another mama-to-mama note (but this time a safety precaution note): While shaving cream is fun and all to play with, we all know it’s not taste-safe.
+So please, if you’re gonna try this activity, keep an eye on your little ones while they play, especially if they’re still in the “I taste everything” phase (like my 15-month-old is).
+And if your kid has sensitive skin, please do a quick patch test first, because all we want are giggles, and not rashes!

 5. Rock Painting